-The term bouquet (Engl. "flower bush", also known as bouquet, flower or nose) has only been used in connection with a wine appeal since the beginning of the 19th century as a supplement to aroma.
-In most cases, this is understood to mean the smell or scent of a mature wine after bottle-ageing.
-This is why bouquet is also called tertiary aroma or storage bouquet.
-However, it is also the sum of all olfactory and gustatory substances in a wine.
-However, experts disagree on the transition from aroma to bouquet during wine development; see aroma and aroma substances.
+The term bouquet (also bouquet, flower or nose) has only been used in connection with a wine address since the beginning of the 19th century as a complement to aroma.
+It is usually understood to mean the smell or fragrance of a mature wine after it has matured in the bottle.
+This is why bouquet is also called tertiary aroma (third aroma, or third phase of aroma formation) or storage bouquet.
+However, it is also understood as the sum of all odour and taste substances in a wine.
+However, experts disagree on the transition from aroma to bouquet during wine development; see the keywords aroma and aroma substances.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher